 It’s advisable to begin the ketogenic diet prior to pregnancy because starting it, and the metabolic process that occurs during a transition into nutritional ketosis, imposes stress on the body—as does pregnancy itself to a certain degree—so it’s best to become fat-adapted before conceiving to prevent compounded stress to yourself and your baby.

 Let’s preface this section by considering that baby and mom naturally enter metabolic ketosis regularly throughout pregnancy, especially nearing birth.

 Also, mom’s breast milk provides a rich and diverse profile of nutrients and healthy fats, a perfect fuel source for any growing baby.

 Exclusively, breastfed babies are shown to be able to sustain a continuous and healthy state of metabolic ketosis well after birth thanks to the fatty and ketone-producing nature of human breast milk—an essential component in the development of all baby’s body systems (e.g., cognitive, neurological, respiratory, etc.).

 However, similar to how it’s inadvisable to begin a rigorous exercise regimen when pregnant if previously living a sedentary life, the same is true with adopting a drastically different diet when newly pregnant, or at any point during gestation.

-It’s much gentler on the body to avoid drastic changes which cause stress to mom and baby; instead, maintain balanced eating and exercise habits before pregnancy to set the stage for an ideal carrying and postpartum experience.
+It’s much gentler on the body to avoid drastic changes that cause stress to mom and baby; instead, maintain balanced eating and exercise habits before pregnancy to set the stage for an ideal carrying and postpartum experience.

-The neuroprotective benefits of being in ketosis and how it positively impacts brain development of an unborn baby cannot be overlooked.
+The neuroprotective benefits of being in ketosis and how it positively impacts the brain development of an unborn baby cannot be overlooked.